-For international students, UTS:INSEARCH is required by law to have documentary evidence of the circumstances that prevented you from attending classes.
-This could be a medical certificate, a police report or in the case of a loss in the family, a death certificate or a statement from a funeral home.
-If you are unable to attend classes for any reason, such an illness, accident or family bereavement, you need to contact the UTS:INSEARCH Student Centre by telephone: +61 2 9218 8666 or email:
+If you are unable to attend classes for any reason, such as an illness, accident or family bereavement, you need to contact the UTS:INSEARCH Student Centre by telephone: +61 2 9218 8666 or email: StudentCentre@insearch.edu.au.

-StudentCentre@insearch.edu.au.

 If you are absent due to illness, you will need a medical certificate which should include the period of illness.
 A medical certificate is issued by a registered medical provider such as hospitals, doctors, dentists (emergency appointments only), psychiatrists and psychologists.
-UTS:INSEARCH does not accept certificates from alternative medical practitioners such as herbal practitioners, acupuncturists, Chinese therapists, massage therapists, iridologists, psychics etc. The medical certificate must be original and must state the provider number.
-Such documentation should be provided to the UTS:INSEARCH Student Centre on the first day back after your absence and must not be backdated.
+Medical Certificates can not be purchased online or from friends.
+UTS:INSEARCH does not accept certificates from alternative medical practitioners such as herbal practitioners, acupuncturists, Chinese therapists, massage therapists, iridologists, psychics etc..
+The medical certificate must be the original and must state the practitioner's provider number.
+This documentation should be provided to the UTS:INSEARCH Student Centre on your first day back after the absence and must not be backdated.